-The proposed duplex has a roof height of 35 feet (Exhibit #4).
-However, some parts of the proposed structure exceed the 35 foot roof height.
-These portions of the proposed structure include roof equipment boxes, chimneys, and two elevator housings.
-These structures do not extend more than forty feet above the fronting right-of-way (Exhibit #4).
+Both of the proposed structures have a roof height of 35 feet (Exhibit #5).
+However, some parts of the proposed structures exceed the 35 foot roof height.
+These portions of the proposed structures include roof equipment boxes, chimneys, and two roof access housings.
+These structures do not extend more than 44 feet above the fronting right-of-way (Exhibit #4).

 The City of Los Angeles Venice Interim Control Ordinance (ICO) also limits building heights in the area to 35 feet.
 The City may grant exceptions to its height limit for specific parts of structures like chimneys, roof equipment, roof access structures, deck railings, parapet walls, and skylights.
-In this case, the City has granted the proposed project an approval in concept.
+In this case, the City has approved Local Coastal Development Permit No. 97-008 for the proposed project.

-The Commission must, however, determine whether the proposed project conforms to the visual resource policies contained in Section 30251 of the Coastal Act.
+The Commission must, however, determine whether the proposed project conforms to the visual resource policies contained in Section 30251 of the Coastal

+Act.
 Section 30251 of the Coastal Act requires that the scenic and visual qualities of coastal areas shall be considered and protected.